Cathedral of Saint Joseph (Jefferson City, Missouri): School

 St. Joseph Cathedral School (SJCS) sits on a 25-acre property across from Memorial Park, boasting the largest campus and most “green space” of any elementary school in Jefferson City.
 The newly created Diocese of Jefferson City established St. Joseph Cathedral School as an elementary school in September, 1960.
 This was within a year and a half of the founding of St. Joseph Parish on April 6, 1958.
 The school opened during the 1960–61 school year with 1st through 6th grades.
 7th and 8th grades were added in the 1961–62 school year.
 The first class graduated in May, 1962.
 The kindergarten class, the enrichment program, and the early morning and after school programs were established with the 1986–1987 school year to meet the childcare needs of school parents.
 A preschool was established in August, 1995 for 4-year-olds and in August, 1996 for 3-year-olds.

 The main school building, constructed during the 1959–60 school year, served both as the parish church and school.
 The church was located on the first floor with a school on the second floor.
 A cafeteria was located in the basement.
 The first floor was converted to classrooms when the Cathedral Church was opened in 1968.
 A convent was constructed west of the main school building in 1960, with classrooms located in the basement.

 The convent currently houses parish offices and meeting space.
 Six classrooms, a music room, science lab, computer lab and special service classrooms were added to the main school building in 1984 to meet the needs of an expanding enrollment of over 400 students.
 The Sisters of Mercy of Swinford, Ireland, served as administrators and faculty members from 1960 until 1988.
 The school year 1987–88 had co-principals with an Irish sister and Barbara Odneal sharing the job.
 In 1988, the parish employed the first full-time lay principal, Paul Hanna.
 Lay teachers served in the school beginning in 1968, with only a few on staff with the Sisters.
 By 1988, the school was totally staffed by lay teachers, with the sisters feeling the school was well established and their mission had been completed.
 In 2002, the school population had grown sufficiently to add the position of assistant principal, hiring Mrs. Susan Ponder, who had previously taught 3rd grade at SJCS.

 Beginning in the summer of 2008, following a parish Capital Campaign, a new construction project added a new library, cafeteria and kitchen, computer and science labs, administrative offices and sixteen new classrooms (including band and music rooms).

 During the school year 2010–11, the school celebrated its 50th anniversary and enrollment topped 500 students.
 This was marked by a special Mass with Bishop John Gaydos and by other school events through the year.
 The 2011–12 school year marked the first time a sitting U.S. Senator visited our school, as Senator Roy Blunt visited his grandson's 2nd grade classroom.
-The current principal of St. Joseph Cathedral School is Mr. Spencer Allen.
+The current principal of St. Joseph Cathedral School is Spencer Allen.